 |GOLD II (medium)||FEV1 50 – 79 %, FEV1/VC < 70 %|

 |GOLD III (severe)||FEV1 30 – 49 %, FEV1/VC < 70 %|

 |GOLD IV (very severe)||FEV1 < 30 %, FEV1/VC < 70 %|

-Spirometry is done after every two years of initial diagnosis.
+Spirometry is done every two years after initial diagnosis.
 The patient is also evaluated for other associated conditions like anemia, cancer, anxiety/depression, ischemic heart disease, congestive heart failure, metabolic syndrome, peripheral muscle dysfunction, osteopenia, osteoporosis etc.

 The Medical Research Council (MRC) has proposed a dyspnea scale: